 This can be understood as the exploitation of a person to commit a crime, such as pick-pocketing, shop-lifting, cannabis cultivation, drug trafficking and other similar activities that are subject to penalties and imply financial gain for the trafficker.
 16% of reported Modern Slavery victims are also involved in fraud or financial crime whereby perpetrators force victims to claim benefits on arrival but the money is withheld, or the victim is forced to take out loans or credit cards.
-Cannabis cultivation is the next most common form of criminal exploitation - and 81% of those exploited are children, most of whom are from Vietnam.
+Cannabis cultivation is the next most of whom are from Vietnam.